MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

     Alternatively, the extension INF might list the same hardware ID as the base INF, for instance if the device is already very narrowly targeted, or if the base INF already lists the most specific hardware ID.

     In some cases, the extension INF might provide a less specific device ID, like a compatible ID, in order to customize a setting across a broader set of devices.

+    [CHID targeting](https://docs.microsoft.com/windows-hardware/drivers/bringup/target-a-system-using-chid) can be used if a four-part hardware ID is not possible or is not restrictive enough.

 5. Do not define a service with `SPSVCINST_ASSOCSERVICE`.
 However, an extension INF can define other services, such as a filter driver for the device.
 For more info about specifying services, see [**INF AddService Directive**](inf-addservice-directive.md).